-- Enables Liberator users to be authenticated via a single client application or web page sign-on. - Uses a digitally signed user credentials token to provide secure and reliable user authentication. - Utilizes public key cryptography. - Standard implementation uses Bouncy Castle encryption. - Removes the need to replicate across multiple servers the code that authenticates end users only one end-user sign on point and associated user authentication system is required. - Application web servers do not need to communicate with Liberator servers. - Can be integrated with a secure key storage hardware module. - Written in Java. - Can be deployed with web application servers that support Java servlets and Java version 1.4 or higher. - Has been tested with the following web application servers: - Tomcat - o JBoss - BEA Weblogic - o IBM WebSphere - Works in conjunction with various Caplin auth modules: - XMLauth - o cfgauth - Can be customized to work with javaauth - Can be customized through configuration and Java coding see the Customization 19 section.
+- Enables Liberator users to be authenticated via a single client application or web page sign-on. - Uses a digitally signed user credentials token to provide secure and reliable user authentication. - Utilizes public key cryptography. - Standard Java implementation uses Bouncy Castle encryption. - Removes the need to replicate across multiple servers the code that authenticates end users only one end-user sign on point and associated user authentication system is required. - Application web servers do not need to communicate with Liberator servers. - Can be integrated with a secure key storage hardware module. - Written in Java and Microsoft .NET. - Can be deployed with web application servers that support Java servlets and Java version 1.4 or higher. - Can be deployed in .NET environments, such as ASP.NET. - The .NET-based and Java-based token generators work with any StreamLink-based client application (StreamLink.NET, StreamLink for Silverlight, StreamLink for Browsers, StreamLink for Java, and so on). - Has been tested with the following web application servers: - Tomcat - JBoss - BEA Weblogic - IBM WebSphere - IIS for Windows Server hosting an ASP.NET KeyMaster deployment. - Works in conjunction with the following Caplin Liberator Auth Modules: - XMLauth - cfgauth - Custom Auth Modules written using the javaauth or C Auth SDKs. - Can be customized through configuration and Java or .NET coding see the Customization 21 sections.